cebarks/backend_prework/day_5/questions.md

 states.values

 1. What is another example of when we might use a hash?
-In this case, why is a hash better than an array? username/password lookup  for authentication. it wouyld be better to use a hash than an array so you don't have to keep two arrays synced to map both a username and a password to an user index.
+In this case, why is a hash better than an array? username/password lookup  for authentication.
+It would be better to use a hash than an array so you don't have to keep two arrays synced to map both a username and a password to an user index.

 1. What questions do you still have about hashes?